 - Invest in trust building: The experience of trauma damages social relationships.
 In conflict-affected communities, trust building often needs to come alongside any education or other development intervention;

 - Use a trauma lens: Recognize how trauma affects beneficiaries and seek to address it as part of development interventions, regardless of sector; and

 - Do no harm: Recognize the line between trauma-informed approaches and mental health services and ensure that non-specialists have adequate training, supervision and support to deal with secondary trauma that they may experience as a result of helping traumatized communities.

 Addressing psychosocial needs through trauma-informed and other program features is paramount to reestablishing social cohesion and mending the communities torn asunder by conflict, especially following decades of violent conflict.
 Such approaches are necessary to set the foundation for reconciliation and to enable individuals and communities to better utilize assistance in ways that build local, community-based resilience and reduce dependency on external support.

 Presentation from Mediators Beyond Borders on Trauma Informed Development Assistance

-Koli Banik is a Senior Education Advisor with USAID Education’s Africa Bureau and a member of the USAID ECCN Steering Group.
+Koli Banik is a senior education advisor with USAID Education’s Africa Bureau and a member of the USAID Education in Crisis and Conflict Network (ECCN) Steering Group.

 Is your education program operating in crisis and conflict environments integrating innovative psychosocial support, trauma-specific interventions, and/or trauma-sensitive approaches?
 Do you have any lessons learned that you could share?
 Interested in learning more about this important topic?
 If so, please join the conversation in the chat box below!